 From the light hearted, to the hilarious, the profound, the tragic and the uplifting, these monologues bring to life the moments of all women, young and old.

-All these monologues are unpublished, and will be heard for the first time at The Monologue Adventure, May 13, 15 and 17 @Studio MV, Parramatta Road, Sydney.
-Book tickets here.
+All these monologues were heard for the first time at The Monologue Adventure, May 13, 15 and 17 @Studio MV, Parramatta Road, Sydney.

 The Carrot: Kerry Fair, Walcha, NSW

 A light-hearted look at the trials of writing.
 ‘Writing is like a twin sibling.
 We often bicker and call each other names, but we share our deepest thoughts and we’d be lost without each other!’

 My Secret Affair with Dame Edna: Michelle Reidy, The Entrance, NSW

 April discovers true love in an unexpected place during the worst male drought of her life.

 A young lesbian is afraid after a murder in a town where there are rules about purity.

 How Not to Confess: Michiko Parnell, Dianela, Perth, WA